-After your root canal visit you may experience a few days of discomfort especially to chewing.
-Every tooth is different and the degree of discomfort depends on the prior condition of the tooth (amount of infection/inflammation).
+After your root canal visit you may experience a few days of discomfort specially to chewing.
+Every tooth is different, and the degree of discomfort depends on the prior condition of the tooth (amount of infection/inflammation).

 If your root canal has not been completed be sure to follow up and complete treatment to prevent unnecessary complications.

 Please contact our office if you have any other questions or concerns.